lmcfrha/MyBroker/MyBroker/README.md

 - GET /logout: destroys session and redirect to / <br>
 - GET /login: renders login view<br>
 - GET /register: renders register view<br>
-- GET /admin: renders admin/adminconsole after verifying the user in the session is <em>admin</em> through the roleAdmin middleware (just insert roleAdmin middleware when the path needs to be reserved for admin role).<br>
+- GET __/admin__: renders admin/adminconsole after verifying the user in the session is <em>admin</em> through the roleAdmin middleware (just insert roleAdmin middleware when the path needs to be reserved for admin role).
+This is the page to admin the profile (modify, create, delete, rebalance). z-index (css) are is used to bring into view the different div elements.
+Dynamic content is initialized by initialize.ejs.
+Functions are defined in the functions*.ejs<br>
 - GET __/admin/profiles__: returns the list of profiles (need to be admin) so the admin console can display in a table.</br>
-- GET __/admin/profile?name=<profileName>__: returns the content of a profile (need to be admin).</br>
+- GET __/admin/profile?name=<profileName>__: returns the content of a profile - used internally(need to be admin).</br>
 - PUT __/admin/profile__: called when a modified profile is Saved.<br>
 - POST __/admin/profile__: called when a (new) profile is Saved.
 Updates the DB: Tickers, Profiles.
 Add new tickers to ticker feed.
 Save the new profile in the profile table.<br>
 - POST __/admin/rebalance__:   <br>